Bouvet-deler/AzureWorkshopForStudenter/Azure-function-Playlist/README.md

 # Further implementation with the use of Spotify API
-- Further documentation on the Python Spotify labrary can be found at [https://spotipy.readthedocs.io/en/2.22.1/](https://spotipy.readthedocs.io/en/2.22.1/)
+- Further documentation on the Python Spotify library can be found at [https://spotipy.readthedocs.io/en/2.22.1/](https://spotipy.readthedocs.io/en/2.22.1/)
 - You can also find more information at [https://developer.spotify.com/documentation/web-api](https://developer.spotify.com/documentation/web-api)
 - There are also information found at: [https://towardsdatascience.com/extracting-song-data-from-the-spotify-api-using-python-b1e79388d50](https://towardsdatascience.com/extracting-song-data-from-the-spotify-api-using-python-b1e79388d50)